 The earliest remains at Sambor, known as the Northern Group, date from his reign whilst contemporary sites can be found to the east and west as well as north into Kompong Cham Province and south into what is now Takeo.
 As was traditional the city would probably have been named Bhavapura after its founder.

-The city stayed in the immediate family during its early history with first son, (possibly Bhavarvarman II?), and then brother, Citrasena, (who took the name Mahendravarman upon accession), ruling from Sambor during the late 6th and early 7th centuries.
+The city stayed in the immediate family during its early history with the first son, (possibly Bhavarvarman II?), and then brother, Citrasena, (who took the name Mahendravarman upon accession), ruling from Sambor during the late 6th and early 7th centuries.
 The latter then bequeathed a further extended kingdom, (and probably capital), in 611 to his own son who would become the illustrious Ishnavarman I and is considered the builder of much of the Southern Group of temples which he renamed Ishnapura.

-Following the death of Ishnavarman a period of instability and conflict ensued before the kingdom was once again re-united under King Jayarvarman I who, whilst possibly responsible for the Central Group at Sambor, also moved his capital to the Angkor area near Siem Reap.
+Following the death of Ishnavarman, a period of instability and conflict ensued before the kingdom was once again re-united under King Jayavarman I who, whilst possibly responsible for the Central Group at Sambor, also moved his capital to the Angkor area near Siem Reap.
 This location was then to remain the focus of late Chenla and the Angkor period for nearly all of the following centuries until its decline in the 14th C., whilst Sambor – possibly reverting to its earlier name of Bhavapura – became something of a quaint provincial and historical backwater.
-As their earliest capital it certainly retained a high level of prestige and indeed is thought to have become something of a centre of learning so as such maybe be seen as a kind of Angkorian Oxford or Cambridge?
+As their earliest capital, it certainly retained a high level of prestige and indeed is thought to have become something of a centre of learning so as such maybe be seen as a kind of Angkorian Oxford or Cambridge?

-Later kings including the powerful Rajendravarman added constructions here during the mid 10th C, (and indeed is thought to have been born at Bhavapura), whilst we’re fairly confident in having identified evidence of a Jayarvarman VII period hospital chapel in a neighbouring village to Sambor.
+Later kings including the powerful Rajendravarman added constructions here during the mid 10th C, (and indeed is thought to have been born at Bhavapura), whilst we’re fairly confident in having identified evidence of a Jayavarman VII period hospital chapel in a neighbouring village to Sambor.

 Today access to this previously remote site has improved considerably and certainly for anyone travelling between Phnom Penh and Siem Reap under their own steam Sambor Prei Kuk could provide a fascinating detour.
 Even during high season the site is little frequented by foreign tourists whilst during the rainy season the surrounding forest setting is particularly lush and picturesque.
 (Warning the area was both heavily bombed and heavily mined before, during and after the Khmer Rouge period so travel with a guide or stick closely to marked paths!)